 Medical facilities and staff are generally excellent and widely available for emergency services.
 English is commonly spoken by Finnish medical personnel.
-The public hospital system and many private hospitals honor foreign credit cards, but be prepared to pay cash if necessary.
+The public hospital system and many private hospitals honor foreign credit cards.

 We do not pay medical bills.
 Be aware that U.S. Medicare/Medicaid does not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.